 Getting and staying fit doesn’t have to mean hours at the gym.
 (Unless you love going to the gym, that is!)
-All it takes is some small changes in your routine, and you can build five- and ten-minute fitness intervals into your daily routine, says Dr. Kai Ng, Dr. Kai Ng, MD, an internal medicine doctor at Kaiser Permanente San Francisco.
+All it takes is some small changes in your routine, and you can build five- and ten-minute fitness intervals into your daily routine, says Dr. Kai Ng, MD, an internal medicine doctor at Kaiser Permanente San Francisco.

 Climb As Much as You Can

 Forget the stairmaster, another way to get exactly the same type of exercise is to walk up stairs whenever you have the opportunity.
 Climbing stairs strengthens calves, thighs, glutes and hips and improves overall cardio fitness.
 It’s also a great energy pick-up.
 “One thing I do to make myself take the stairs is I always pretend like the elevators are broken,” says Dr. Ng.
 “I do the same thing with escalators and moving walkways, like in airports; I trick myself and just act like they don’t exist.
 And when you do have to use one, you don’t have to just stand there, you can walk up the left side.”

 Airports and transit stations provide other exercise opportunities as well, Dr. Ng says.
 “When I’m waiting for a plane, I always take a walk around the terminal.
 I have two young kids and they wouldn’t tolerate sitting at a gate anyway, so we walk around and find different airplanes and other things to look at, making it a bit of a game.
 Even if you don’t have kids, you can do the same thing and make yourself move around.